radixdlt/babylon-wallet-ios/README.md

 Create and manage Accounts that hold any type of asset on Radix (including the platform's native `XRD` token) displayed beautifully so you understand what you own at a glance.
 Create Personas to easily login to Radix dApps with one click.
 The Radix Wallet always makes sure that you're in control, with easy-to-understand transactions and clear dApp permissions so there are no surprises.

 The Radix Wallet takes advantage of the advanced native features of the Radix Network.
 That means totally decentralized, non-custodial access to what you own; you always have direct access without any company in the middle.

-# Getting Started
-Head over to [wallet.radixdlt.com for a guide][walletGuide] to download and get started with wallet.

 # Contribute
 To get started contributing to the Radix Wallet iOS code base [head over to the development guide](./DEVELOPMENT.md)